Potential Health Benefits of Creativity for Kids with Chronic Illnesses

-- Reduces stress hormone and inflammation levels for better immune system function
+- May reduce stress hormone and inflammation levels for better immune system function

-- Performing art activities promote gross motor skills
+- Certain art activities may promote gross motor skills

-- Aids in processing negative emotions and trauma
+- May aid in processing negative emotions and trauma

 6 Ways to Foster Creativity in Your Child